 This is a reference doc.
-It covers the OnboardingPlugin pipeline, request schema, idempotency guarantees, trigger sources, and related tooling.
+It covers the OnboardingPlugin pipeline, request schema, idempotency guarantees, and trigger sources.

 Overview